sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 This comparison forms our hypothesis test of the main effect of ``milk``.
 In one sense, this approach is very elegant: the alternative hypothesis from the first test forms the null hypothesis for the second one.
-It is in this sense that the Type I method is strictly sequential.
+It is in this sense that the Type 1 method is strictly sequential.
 Every test builds directly on the results of the last one.
 However, in another sense it’s very inelegant, because there’s a strong asymmetry between the two tests.
 The test of the main effect of ``sugar`` (the